parmati94/SpotifyProject/README.md

 ## Setup:

-You will need to create a .env file which resides in the spotify_project directory.
+You will need to create a .env file which resides in the spotify_project directory (see .env.example).
 This file will need to include a CLIENT_SECRET and a CLIENT_ID, each on their own line.
 These can be obtained by registering an app in the Spotify Developer Portal: https://developer.spotify.com/.

 If you intend to simply run this without docker, your REDIRECT_URI will be hard set to http://localhost:8000/callback.
 Make sure to add this to 'Redirect URIs' in your Spotify Developer Portal by going to Dashboard ---> Settings.